hlotvonen/gdc-blog/content/2020-02-27-moebius-ansi-ascii-art-editor-with-custom-font-support.md.md

 * The custom font option is not thoroughly tested, so let me know if you find any bugs.
 * The custom font option is also not tested when doing a joint session with someone else over network connection, so be wary!
 * If you open an XBIN file, then change the font, you can go back to the original font present in the XBIN by View -> Reset to default font...
+* You can also export the font used from the file from View -> Export Font...
+* You can also share your artwork online (for a limited time) at [16colo.rs](https://16colo.rs).
+Just go File -> Share Online (XBIN)

 # How to create your own custom bitmap fonts and preview fonts from the Ultimate Pack